amlanuet/P5js/README.md

-# Welcome to @amlanuet 's p5 EXP
+# Welcome to my P5 Experience/project DEMOS

-You have downloaded the complete p5.js library ZIP file with my own projects, yay!
+You have downloaded the complete p5.js library ZIP file with my own added projects and coding challenges, yay!

 # Contents of P5js